 In addition to her individualized coaching and school consulting services, Ana is a frequent speaker at schools and regularly keynotes conferences on topics relating to executive functioning, student engagement, personal productivity and motivation, as well as overall wellness.
 In 2001, Ana founded San Francisco Bay Area-based Green Ivy Educational Consulting, an educational consulting firm that works with parents, educators and students on promoting organization, time-management and wellness issues in the classroom and school community.
 She has been quoted or featured in the New York Times, Chicago Tribune, San Francisco Chronicle, USA Today, New York Post, ABC News, along with dozens of other publications, and she is a frequent guest on NPR.

-Ana is a graduate of Duke University, where she is on the board of the Duke Alumni Association, and holds a Masters in Counseling and Pupil Personnel Services Credential.
+Ana is a graduate of Duke University, where she is a past Vice President of the Duke Alumni Association, and holds a Masters in Counseling and Pupil Personnel Services Credential.
 She spent a considerable number of years volunteering as a camp counselor for children with chronic and life-threatening illnesses at the Hole in the Wall Gang Camp in Ashford, CT, and The Painted Turtle Camp in Lake Hughes, CA, both SeriousFun Network Camps.